havelessbemore/circle-ds/docs/classes/CircularDeque.md

 ▸ **shift**(): `undefined` \| `T`

-Removes the element at the front of the deque.
+Removes and returns the first element of the queue.

 #### Returns

 `undefined` \| `T`

-the front element, or `undefined` if empty.
+The first element of the queue, or `undefined` if the queue is empty.

 #### Implementation of